LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

   Third-Party Bots connector will call the defined endpoint with the consumer message as payload.

 - The custom endpoint domain must be whitelisted before configuring/starting the bot.
-If whitelisting is not done then the bot will not start nor will be able to perform test connection successfully.
+If whitelisting is not done then the bot will fail to start.
+Also the "Test Connection" feature will indicate an issue successfully.
 Please contact the Third-Party Bots team or LivePerson account representative to set this up for you.

 - Third-Party Bots uses an App Installation for authentication of Custom Endpoint bot.
 There is a guide available